njourou/laravel_simple_auth/README.md

 -From the projects root run cp .env.example .env -Configure your .env file
--Run composer update from the projects root folder
+-Run composer update from the projects root folder.